ionutcirja/backbone.mixins/README.md

 # Backbone mixins

-This is an extension of Backbone library to add support for mixins.
+This is an extension of the Backbone library to add support for mixins.

 Some good documentation about the mixin pattern can be found here: https://addyosmani.com/resources/essentialjsdesignpatterns/book/#mixinpatternjavascript

-Any pull request for optimisations and new additions is more than welcome.
+Any pull request for optimisations and new additions are more than welcome.

 # Installing backbone-mixins